Privacy, in plain language

 Deleting everything

 Settings → "Disconnect & delete account" removes your events, any stored originals, and your profile, and asks Google to revoke our calendar access — immediately, with one typed confirmation.
 There's no retention afterward.
+The only thing that can outlive deletion is a flagged email we've already stripped of personal details for our test set — because at that point it no longer identifies anyone.

 Beta honesty